md-zaman/kubernetes/notes-av.md

 # Day 2: Kubernetes Architecture

-10. On a high level k8s is divided in two parts- Control plane and the data plane.
+10. On a high level k8s is divided in two parts- Control plane and the Data plane.

 Under `Control plane` we have:
 - API Server,